zhivkoplias/rnaseq_for_bionetworks/RNA_seq_Salmon_pipeline/README.md

 The `run_salmon_counts_to_FC.Rmd` script performs the following key operations:
 1.  **Loads Data**: Reads the `files2experiments` mapping tables and experiment metadata.
 2.  **Imports Counts**: Uses `tximport` to load Salmon TPM values and aggregates them from the transcript level to the gene level.
-3.  **Calculates log2FC**: For each perturbation experiment, it identifies the corresponding control experiment, calculates the log2 fold-change `log2((TPM_perturbation + pseudo_count) / (TPM_control + pseudo_count))`, and handles replicates by averaging.
+3.  **Calculates log2FC**: For each perturbation experiment, it identifies the corresponding control experiment, calculates the log2 fold-change `log2((TPM_perturbation + pseudo_count) / (TPM_control + pseudo_count))`, and handles technical replicates by averaging.
-4.  **Aggregates by Gene**: If multiple shRNA experiments target the same gene, their results are aggregated to create a final gene-by-gene matrix.
+4.  **Aggregates by Gene**: If multiple shRNA experiments target the same gene, their results are aggregated to create a final gene-by-experiments matrix.
 5.  **Generates Matrices**: Produces the final output files.

 **Usage**: